 The Office of the President shall notify the following parties of the results of the final decision on suspension or expulsion: the student, the chair/head of the student’s primary major department, the Dean who recommended suspension or expulsion, the Dean of the college of the student’s primary major, the Academic Standards Committee, the Provost/VPAA, and the Registrar.

-Procedures for cases involving graduate students.
-Accusations involving academic misconduct of graduate students will follow the procedure described in Sections 4-7 above, with the following exceptions.
-Appeals of penalties imposed by instructional staff member must be filed in accordance with the policy described in the NDSU Graduate Bulletin.
-Also, the Dean of the college of the student’s primary major may recommend an additional penalty (including academic warning, academic probation, dismissal, suspension, or expulsion) to the Dean of the College of Graduate and Interdisciplinary Studies.
-If the student is enrolled in a graduate interdisciplinary program or is a non-degree student, the associate Dean of the College of Graduate and Interdisciplinary Studies will review the case and make a recommendation to the Dean of the College of Graduate and Interdisciplinary Studies.
-The imposition of penalties shall be in accordance with the policy described in the NDSU Graduate Bulletin.

-The Dean of the College of Graduate and Interdisciplinary Studies will provide the student with written notice of the following:

-additional disciplinary action taken, if any;

-description of the graduate student appeal process, as outlined in the NDSU Graduate Bulletin;

-the date by which an appeal must be filed by the student, should the student choose to file an appeal.

-If an appeal is filed, the Dean of the College of Graduate and Interdisciplinary Studies will notify the student of the result following the completion of the appeal process.

-The following parties shall be notified if the student is suspended or expelled: the student, the chair/head of the student’s primary major department, the Dean who recommended suspension or expulsion, the Dean of the college of the student’s primary major, the Provost/VPAA, and the Registrar.

 Procedures for cases involving individuals who are not NDSU students.
 If a person who is not an NDSU student (according to the definition in Section 1 of this policy) is involved in academic misconduct, the instructional staff member shall send a written statement describing the academic misconduct to the Provost/VPAA, Vice President for Student Affairs, Registrar, and Director of Admission for appropriate action.
 Appropriate action may include, but is not limited to, holds being placed on admission or readmission to the university, and notification being sent to the individual’s home institution.